-The Student Initiatives Fund will begin accepting applications for the 2020-21 cycle on September 2, 2020.
-Applications will be accepted on a rolling basis, and award decisions will be made within one month of receipt of application.
+The Student Initiatives Fund will begin accepting applications for the 2021-22 cycle on September 7, 2021.
 The deadline for applications to be received is Monday, November 1, 2021.
 Applicants will be notified of their application’s status by December 1, 2021.

 The Student Initiatives Fund is open to project teams consisting of a Johns Hopkins Engineering student lead (undergraduate or graduate), and team members who are JHU students in any school (undergraduate or graduate).

 Awardees will be given a liaison from the review committee to keep appraised of their progress throughout the spring semester.
 Awardees will be required to provide a short video and final report on their project.
 The final report will include a summary and photos of the project.
 Awardees may also be asked to present on their project at a future Hopkins Engineering Alumni Leadership Committee meeting.